');

 About Vernon, NY

-Vernon is a small community in New York with a population of 1,313 residents.
-The median household income is $62,031 per year, which is near the national average.
-The median age in Vernon is 45 years.
+Vernon is a small town located in New York with a population of 1,313 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,031 per year, which is 17% below the national median of $75,149.
+The median age of 45 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Vernon, NY